Lisa Fowler: Guest stints (2003–2017)

-Benjamin explained the reasons for Lisa's return and she is back because Sonia contacted her, who "feels Louise needs her [Lisa] to be there" and Louise asks for Lisa in "a state of upset" where "she’s a bit delirious".
+Benjamin explained the reasons for Lisa's return, saying she is back because Sonia contacted her, who "feels Louise needs her [Lisa] to be there" and Louise asks for Lisa in "a state of upset", where "she's a bit delirious".
 This allows Lisa the "choice about whether or not she wants to be involved."
-Lisa will not get "a great reception", believing that Lisa has "been a bad mum", but defended Lisa "not being there for Louise" as she "hasn't been informed about what's going on [...] and if things were going terribly wrong she'd know about it."
-Lisa has been absent from Louise's life due to "her own personal issues" and Lisa "thinks it’s in Louise’s best interest to have stayed away."
-Sharon will not "be particularly keen to see her for her own reasons" and Lisa staying away is seen as the best for Phil and his side of the family.
+It was reported that Lisa would not get "a great reception", believing that Lisa has "been a bad mum", but Benjamin defended Lisa "not being there for Louise" as she "hasn't been informed about what's going on [...] and if things were going terribly wrong she'd know about it."
+Lisa has been absent from Louise's life due to "her own personal issues" and Lisa "thinks it's in Louise's best interest to have stayed away."
+Sharon will not "be particularly keen to see her for her own reasons", and Lisa staying away is seen as the best for Phil and his side of the family.

-Benjamin said when it comes to Lisa and Phil, "there's always going to be drama [...] there's going to be fireworks" as Phil "isn't Lisa’s favourite person" and "in true Lisa and Phil fashion, it will be quite explosive."
-Lisa sees Phil as the person that "triggers episodes of things going wrong for her" and the one who has "caused all of the problems going on her life", caused by him taking Louise away from her, that leads to her wariness around him as she knows "what he’s capable of doing."
+Benjamin said when it comes to Lisa and Phil, "there's always going to be drama [...] there's going to be fireworks" as Phil "isn't Lisa's favourite person" and "in true Lisa and Phil fashion, it will be quite explosive."
+Lisa sees Phil as the person that "triggers episodes of things going wrong for her" and the one who has "caused all of the problems going on her life", caused by him taking Louise away from her, which leads to her wariness around him, as she knows "what he's capable of doing."
 Benjamin believes Lisa and Phil will never "be the best of friends or see eye-to-eye", but Louise should be the person they put first and be adults for.
 Lisa sees Sharon as "the right woman for Phil" and regards her as "lovely", so she needs Sharon as an "ally" in order to help her relationship with Louise, but knows Sharon is "no fool", who "will stand her ground."

-Benjamin added Lisa "feels very guilty" about leaving Louise and being excluded from her life, but her "driving force is her unconditional love for her child", but has "hard times ahead with Louise, explaining why she hasn’t been there.
-I think she just hopes her daughter will need her and see she’s better off having her mum in her life."
+Benjamin added that Lisa "feels very guilty" about leaving Louise, and being excluded from her life, but her "driving force is her unconditional love for her child"; she has "hard times ahead with Louise, explaining why she hasn't been there.
+I think she just hopes her daughter will need her and see she's better off having her mum in her life."